rjrodger/gubu/README.md

 * **Chainable:** INVALID

 To be valid, the source value must match all of the shapes given as arguments.
-All shapes are always evaluated, even if some fail, to ensure all errors are collected.
+All shapes are **always evaluated**, even if some fail, to ensure all errors are collected.

 This shape builder implicitly creates a [Required](#required-builder) value.
-Use the shape builder [Skip](#skip-builder) to make the value explicitly optional.
+Use the [Skip](#skip-builder) shape builder to make the value explicitly optional.

+TODO: Default

 ```js